SeniorIgor/Rent-Apart/README.md

 - Implemented a **mock backend** with Express and json-server to simulate real APIs.
 - Gained experience with **JWT authentication flow** and middleware integration.
 - Improved skills in **responsive UI design** with Bootstrap and Font Awesome.
+- Learned how to prototype real-world applications with mock APIs, a step toward implementing a full database-backed system.

 ---